 Build Number Sense through Estimating

-Provide lots of opportunities for kids to guess how many things they see in their day to day lives.
+Give kids many opportunities to guess how many things they see daily.
 Ask prompting questions to encourage this thinking.
 Make sure kids know that they are estimating and that these are just guesses.
-Stress that estimates do not need to be exact but that they should be thoughtful.
-With more practice, estimations should become closer to the actual number of objects.
+Stress that estimates do not need to be exact but should be thoughtful.
+With more practice, estimations should become closer to the number of objects.

 Activities

-- Fill clear or open containers with different sized objects for kids to guess.
-Keep them simple and work up in difficulty and size of objects.
-Smaller objects and bigger containers are usually harder.
+- Fill clear or open containers with different-sized objects for kids to guess.
+Keep them simple and gradually increase the difficulty and size of the objects.
+Smaller objects and bigger containers are usually more complex.

-- Create an Estimation Station,” where containers are set up with objects inside.
-Kids can take a close look and make estimates.
+- Create an Estimation Station where containers containing objects can examine the objects closely and make estimates.

 - Play ‘Show & Hide’ with a partner.
 Use a cup and put some small counting bears inside.
-Quickly show a partner, and then hide them.
+Quickly show your partner the bears and then hide them.
 They make an estimate, and then you count together to check.

 Build Number Sense by Comparing Numbers

-As familiarity with numbers grow, so does an ability to compare numbers with each other.
+As familiarity with numbers grows, so does the ability to compare numbers with each other.
 Provide opportunities to compare numbers daily.
 Ask questions about which number is bigger, smaller, or the same.

 Activities